-The EOC continues to monitor staffing levels at all civic facilities and is prepared to adjust staffing levels (i.e., the number of staff working at facility) if the need arises due to a COVID-19 outbreak in a facility or in the event of a PHO impacting civic facility operation.
-As of November 29, 2021, there are currently 2 active cases amongst staff.
-Since the start of the pandemic, there have been a total of 150 confirmed cases amongst the approximately 2,200 active City staff and 900 active Surrey RCMP staff since the start of the pandemic for a total infection rate of 4.8% which is lower than the infection rate of 6.2% in the Fraser Health Authority as of November 29, 2021.
-The RTO plan and safe work protocols in place have been effective to date in minimizing COVID-19 transmission between staff.
+The EOC continues to monitor staffing levels at all civic facilities and on January 5, 2022 adjusted staffing levels (i.e., the number of staff working at facility) from 60% to 40% due to the emergence of the Omicron variant and increase in cases.
+Since November 29, 2021 there has been 244 cases amongst staff, for a total of 394 cases amongst staff since the start of the pandemic.
+The RTO plan and safe work protocols in place have been effective to date in minimizing COVID-19 transmission between staff as the vast majority of cases that staff have contracted occurred outside of the workplace.
+Despite the increase in cases amongst staff, the City's level of service has not been negatively impacted.